Construction Report: Higher Rates, Higher Costs Keep Private Construction Soft

 The State of Construction: Overview

-Every couple months, we look at the current state of the construction industry.
+Every couple of months, we look at the current state of the construction industry.
 While much of the focus in recent years has been on interest rates, we believe that any analysis of residential and commercial real estate valuations must begin and end with a thorough analysis of the commodity actually being sold: rentable space.

 The "rentable space market" is driven on the demand side by economic and income growth and on the supply side by construction activity.
 Vacancy, effective rent growth, and the underlying net asset value of the real estate asset is driven by the supply/demand curve for this space market.